gustavostuff/crt-ready-retropie/README.md

 This is what you'll get right out of the box:

-:heavy_check_mark:  Pixel perfect rendering for nearly any game (this is for composite video, so don't expect super HQ graphics)
+:heavy_check_mark:  Correct pixel rendering for nearly any game (this is for composite video, so don't expect super HQ graphics)

 :heavy_check_mark:  The **crt-ready** theme I made.
 Simple, neat and CRT-friendly (WIP)